Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 Pain.

-Pooling of blood under the wound (hematoma).
+Pooling of blood under the wound.

 Numbness in the face, lips, gums, or roof of the mouth.

-Allergic reaction to medicines or to surgical tape.
+Allergic reaction to medicines.
 This is rare.

-Difficulty breathing.
+Trouble breathing.
 This is rare.

-Long-term problems may include:
+Long-term risks may include:

 Scarring.

-Numbness in the face, lips, gums, or roof of the mouth.
+Lasting numbness in the face, lips, gums, or roof of the mouth.
 This is rare.

-What happens before the procedure?
+What happens before?

 Medicines